whopio/frosted-ui/packages/frosted-ui-react-native/README.md

 # @frosted-ui/react-native

-A beautiful, accessible component library for React Native built with NativeWind and React Native Reusables.
+A beautiful, accessible component library for React Native with a built-in design system.

 ## Installation